chriszapp/data-squad-32_EDA/report.md

 1. In case of illness, what proportion of each gender has sought treatment?
 2. How willing is each gender to talk about their mental health issues in the workplace?
-3. What differences are there in the perception of mental and physical health, particularly in the belief of negative consequences following the discussion of these issues with an employer?
+3. What differences are there in the perception of mental and physical health, particularly, do they believe that there might be negative consequences following the discussion of these issues with an employer?

 ## Process